Urban Villages and APARIUM Hotel Group | Populus Hotel GHG Emissions Dashboard

 County-Wide GHG Inventory

-Lotus is working with Blaine County, Idaho to complete a 2023 county-wide greenhouse gas emissions inventory.
+Lotus worked with Blaine County, Idaho to complete a 2023 county-wide greenhouse gas emissions inventory.
 The inventory includes breakout tabs for the following communities: Hailey, Ketchum, Sun Valley, and Bellevue.
-The workbook also includes a tab that has all the activity and emissions data set up to be imported into ArcGIS Online so that the County can create an interactive online dashboard to show the results of the inventory.
+The project updated previous inventories for the multiple communities and aligned methods and data sources across each community.
+The workbook also included a tab with activity and emissions data to be imported into ArcGIS Online allowing for easy creation of an interactive online dashboard to show the results of the inventory.

 City and County of Denver | 80 x 50 Climate Action Plan & Annual GHG Inventory